 Theodor Freiherr von Grotthuss discovered that the absorbed light rays are active in the production of chemical changes in 1817, also setting the note.

 Sir John Herschel in the lead with his extensive research and publishing his discovery in 1842.

-Mrs. Mary Somerville, who did extensive research on the action of rays on vegetable juices, but could not publish her findings – because she was a woman!
+Mrs. Mary Somerville, who did extensive research – building on Herschel’s experiments – on the action of rays on vegetable juices, but could not publish her findings on her own – because she was a woman!